This post may contain affiliate links. Read my disclosure policy.

 - 1 large egg

-- ⅓ cup old fashioned oats, gluten free if needed
+- 1/4 cup old fashioned oats, certified gluten free, if needed

 - Preheat the oven to 350°F and spray a mini muffin tin with nonstick spray.

-- In a large bowl, using a hand mixer, beat together the pumpkin puree, Nutella, vanilla extract, and pumpkin pie spice.
-Then beat in the egg.
+- In a large bowl, using a hand mixer, beat together the pumpkin puree, Nutella, and vanilla extract.
+Then beat in the egg for 1 minutes.

-- Add the salt, baking soda, baking powder, and oat flour and blend until just combined.
+- Add the oat flour, pumpkin pie spice, baking soda, baking powder, and salt to the wet ingredients.
+Blend until just combined.